pola-rs/polars-book/user_guide/src/timeseries/intro.md

 Because the windows of a rolling groupby are always determined by the values in the `DataFrame` column, the number of groups is always equal to the original `DataFrame`.

-## Combining Groupby + Dynamic / Rolling
+## Combining Groupby and Dynamic / Rolling

 Rolling and dynamic groupby's can be combined with normal groupby operations.

-Below we show an example with a dynamic groupby.
+Below is an example with a dynamic groupby.

 ```python
 {{#include ../examples/time_series/dynamic_ds.py:0:}}